snowyu/secondary-cache.js/README.md

 ### cache.forEach(callback[, thisArg])

-executes a provided function once per each value in the cache, in insertion order.
+executes a provided function once per each value in the cache. first iterated the fixed cache , and then the LRU cache.

 * callback: Function to execute for each element. callback is invoked with three arguments:
   * the element value